TritonDataCenter/eng/docs/index.md

 If you are working on an issue, it is important to know what release you are targeting for the fix.
 Typically, you will either be targeting a Simpsons version (meaning that the release to the customer would be the next major), or a dot release.
-Bryan and Laurel can help clarify which release your fix should go into if you are unsure.
+Your project lead can help clarify which release your fix should go into if you are unsure.

 Note: The JPC project only contains dot release versions.
 If something is more